aaronkl/aaronkl.github.io/_pages/about.md

-My goal is to build automated learning systems that are able to configure themselves with almost no  human intervention.
+My goal is to build automated learning systems that are able to configure themselves without human intervention.
 More specifically, my research focus is on hyperparameter and architecture search of deep neural networks as well as more general AutoML.

 ### short bio